This post may contain affiliate links. Please see my disclosure policy for details.

-Because of these elephant patrols, it had a direct effect on lessening the amount of animals poached.
+Because of these elephant patrols, it had a direct effect on lessening the number of animals poached.

-From 2004-2011, National Geographic reported that not a single animal was poached in Chitwan National Park.
+From 2004 to 2011, National Geographic reported that not a single animal was poached in Chitwan National Park.
 But, these elephant safaris are put on for tourists (not patrols) and the owners are failing to meet minimum standards.

 These standards include limiting rides to two hours per day and reducing the amount of weight loaded on their backs.

 4. They’re not fed well by the (private) owners

 When I was talking to my guide at United Jungle Guide Service, I recalled the fact that in India I fed a little Ellie some sugar cane as it’s their favourite!

 But, my guide told me that only government elephants get fed the nice treats in Sauraha.

 The private ones don’t get fed as well as it’s all about saving money.

 When I used to walk home to my hotel in the evenings, I used to see Chumpa and Laxmi who were elephants that went to work on the safaris each day.
 They were chained up and given hay and a roof over their head.